dipak-01/User-Transactions-Graph/README.md

    - Neo4j Browser: [http://localhost:7474](http://localhost:7474)
      - Neo4j credentials: neo4j / password

-## Deploying to Vercel

-The repository now supports deploying both the frontend and backend as separate Vercel projects, with the database hosted on Neo4j Aura.

-### 1. Prepare Neo4j Aura

-Review `backend/.env.example` for the list of required variables (`NEO4J_URI`, `NEO4J_USERNAME`, `NEO4J_PASSWORD`, `NEO4J_DATABASE`, etc.) and provide your Aura-specific values when configuring Vercel.

-Set the same variables in the Vercel dashboard for the backend project.

-### 2. Deploy the backend API

-1. Create a new Vercel project and select this repository.
-2. When prompted for the root directory, choose `backend`.
-3. Accept the default build output (the included `vercel.json` routes every request to `api/index.js`).
-4. Set the environment variables listed above.
-5. Deploy.
-After deployment you will receive a URL such as `https://your-backend.vercel.app`—store this for the frontend configuration.

-> The backend automatically runs as an Express-powered serverless function thanks to `backend/api/index.js`.

-### 3. Deploy the frontend

-1. Create a second Vercel project pointing at the `frontend` directory.
-2. Build command: `npm run build`.
-Output directory: `dist`.
-3. In **Environment Variables**, set `VITE_API_BASE_URL` to the deployed backend URL (for example, `https://your-backend.vercel.app`).
-4. Deploy.
-The frontend will call the backend through the configured URL in production, while still using `http://localhost:3001` during local development when `VITE_API_BASE_URL` is unset.

-After both deployments finish, visit the frontend URL; it should load data from the Aura-backed API.

 ## Generating Sample Data

 The system comes with a data generation script that can create both a small test dataset and a large dataset with 10,000+ users and 100,000+ transactions.